 What Is a Relational Database Management System?

-This means that the data is grouped in logical units in tables, and those units link to each other using keys.
+An RDBMS (Relational Database Management System) is a DBMS that stores data in a relational structure.
+This means the data is grouped in logical units in tables, and those units link to each other via keys.

 DBMSs are made to retrieve and store data with the presence of redundant data.